College of Social and Behavioral Sciences

-I hold my Ph.D. in criminal justice from Sam Houston State University, my M.A. in Sociology (with a criminology concentration) from Western Michigan University and a B.S. in criminal justice from SUNY College at Brockport.
-I have been teaching in higher education for over nineteen (19) years now and I truly enjoy what I do.
+Dr. Brooker holds a Ph.D. in criminal justice from Sam Houston State University, a M.A. in Sociology (with a criminology concentration) from Western Michigan University and a B.S. in criminal justice from SUNY College at Brockport.
+He has been teaching in higher education for over nineteen (19) years now and truly enjoys what he does.

-I also have been involved with a number of research projects that examine various aspects of the criminal justice field.
-For example, I just finished working on a grant from the Department of Justice that explored the effectiveness of a faith based mentoring program for women returning home after being incarcerated.
-In my community, I have served as a Public Safety Commission member for the City of Westbrook (Maine) in the past where I was able to oversee the hiring and promotion processes of the police and fire departments.
-Last summer, I worked on a community based survey for the Westbrook (ME) Police Department to assess the public perception of the police and public concerns among community members.
-In addition, I recently completed an essay on the juvenile death penalty that will be published in the upcoming Encyclopedia of Juvenile Delinquency and Justice.
-Last summer, I was busy working with the Maine Department of Corrections on a reentry project.
+He has also have been involved with a number of research projects that examine various aspects of the criminal justice field.
+For example, he just finished working on a grant from the Department of Justice that explored the effectiveness of a faith based mentoring program for women returning home after being incarcerated.
+In his community, he has have served as a Public Safety Commission member for the City of Westbrook (Maine) in the past where he was able to oversee the hiring and promotion processes of the police and fire departments.
+Last summer, he worked on a community based survey for the Westbrook (ME) Police Department to assess the public perception of the police and public concerns among community members.
+In addition, Dr. Brooker recently completed an essay on the juvenile death penalty that will be published in the upcoming Encyclopedia of Juvenile Delinquency and Justice.
+Last summer, he was busy working with the Maine Department of Corrections on a reentry project.

-My personal interests include hiking with my trusted K9 Sir Winston (see attached photo), playing basketball, running/exercising, playing poker, and spending time with family & friends.
+His personal interests include hiking with his trusted K9 Sir Winston, playing basketball, running/exercising, playing poker, and spending time with family & friends.